bluegenes/2022-paper-protein-kmers/manuscript.md

 By default, CompareM requires at least 30% percent sequence identity and 70% percent alignment length to identify orthologous genes.
 As DIAMOND alignment-based homology identification may correlate less well with BLAST-based homology under 60% sequence identity [@url:https://rodriguez-r.com/blog/aai-blast-vs-diamond/], **we also ran compareM with a percent sequence identity threshold of 60% to obtain a set of high-confidence orthologous genes for AAI estimation.
 We report correlation between FracMinHash AAI estimation and each of these compareM parameter sets in XX _(TBD)_**. _CompareM was also used to obtain AAI values directly from each genome, using PRODIGAL to translate sequences prior to gene calling.
 These results [were not significantly different from proteome-based AAI estimation??]
 (Supplemental XX)._

 ### Taxonomic Classification with Sourmash `Gather` and `Taxonomy`

-To take advantage of the increased evolutionary distance comparisons offered by protein k-mers, we apply compositional analysis with sourmash gather [@https://dib-lab.github.io/2020-paper-sourmash-gather] to protein sequences (amino acid input and 6-frame translation from nucleotides).
+To take advantage of the increased evolutionary distance comparisons offered by protein k-mers, we apply compositional analysis with sourmash gather [@doi:10.1101/2022.01.11.475838] to protein sequences (amino acid input and 6-frame translation from nucleotides).
-Sourmash gather is conducted in two parts:
-First (preselection), gather searches the query against all reference genomes, building all genomes with matches into a smaller, in-memory database for use in step 2.
+Sourmash gather is conducted in two parts: first (preselection), gather searches the query against all reference genomes, building all genomes with matches into a smaller, in-memory database for use in step 2.
 Second (decomposition), gather does iterative best-containment decomposition, where query k-mers are iteratively assigned to the reference genome with best containment match.
 In this way, gather reports the minimal list of reference genomes that contain all of the k-mers that matched any reference in the database.

-For reference matches with high sequence identity (ANI) to the query, we classify the query sequence as a member of the reference taxonomic group, as in [@https://dib-lab.github.io/2020-paper-sourmash-gather].
+For queries with high sequence identity (ANI) to reference matches, we classify the query sequence as a member of the reference taxonomic group, as in [@doi:10.1101/2022.01.11.475838].
-**However, when ANI between the query and the top reference match exceeds the taxonomic rank threshold (e.g. species default 95%), we use a least/lowest common ancestor (LCA) approach to report likely taxonomy at a higher taxonomic rank _(TBD)_**.
+However, when ANI between the query and the top reference match exceeds the taxonomic rank threshold (e.g. species default 95%), we use a least/lowest common ancestor (LCA) approach to report likely taxonomy at a higher taxonomic rank.
 Briefly, as gather reports non-overlapping genome matches, we can sum the k-mer matches for all genomes with shared taxonomies at the next higher taxonomic rank to report the best query containment at that rank.
 As this gather-LCA approach first uniquely assigns k-mers to their best reference genome, it bypasses the impact of increasing database size on taxonomic assignment observed for other LCA-based k-mer classification approaches [@doi:10.1186/s13059-018-1554-6].

-Taxonomic utilities are implemented in the `sourmash taxonomy` module.
+These taxonomic utilities are implemented in the `sourmash taxonomy` module, and classifications were run on gather output via `sourmash tax genome`.

 ### Workflows and Computing Resources

-Reproducible workflows associated with this paper are available at XX (gh link + doi for release), with datasets available at OSF (XX).
+Reproducible workflows associated with this paper are available at https://github.com/bluegenes/2022-protein-kmers-workflow (ADD DOI for release), with datasets available at OSF (XX).
 All workflows were executed using snakemake >= 5.26 [@doi:10.12688/f1000research.29032.1)] on the FARM cluster at UC Davis, using practices outlined in [@doi:10.1093/gigascience/giaa140].

 <!---